maybew/Yuemu/README.md

 Yuemu
 =====

-Multimedia social network implemented in Python with Django
+Multimedia social network implemented in Java with JPA